Rezatachi/Coden/README.md

 > load [command] - loads extra commands from test.py

-> play - playing music from youtube URL (Currently working on this more)
+> play - playing music from youtube URL

 > stop - stops the music from the bot

+>Upcoming commands: queue, pause, skip

 ### Continously adding more commands....